Azeol/Mapper-ToF-with-VIO/README.md

 ### DE10 Lite Expansion Header

-For I2C I use the GPIO0 as SDA, the GPIO1 as SCL, the GPIO2 as SDA OE (output enable) and the GPIO 3 for SCL OE
+For I2C I use the GPIO0 as SDA IN, the GPIO1 as SCL IN, the GPIO2 as SDA OE (output enable) and the GPIO 3 for SCL OE.
+Both the SDA IN and the SCL IN are the reading head and the OE are the line drivers for I2C.
 For UART I use the GPIO34 as RxD and the GPIO35 as TxD
 ![alt text](images/ExpansionHeader.png)